Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Experimental Results and Discussion

-Furthermore, the reference-based parameter analysis in terms of average PSNR and SSIM is presented in TABLE~\ref{TAB:ref3} to TABLE~\ref{tab:allinone} across benchmark datasets for various restoration tasks and three types of methods/models are compared: single-task methods (specialized for a specific degradation such as haze, rain, or snow), multi-task/multi-weather models (task-wise fine-tuned and evaluated across multiple tasks), and all-in-one restoration models (trained once on a combined dataset to handle diverse degradations including blur, noise, low-light, and adverse weather in a unified framework).
-In TABLE~\ref{TAB:ref3} to TABLE~\ref{TAB:Ref1}, the first, second, and third partitions respectively correspond to single-task, multi-task/multi-weather, and all-in-one approaches.
+The non-reference evaluation analysis for de-hazing, and de-raining on RTTS \cite{8954466}, and RID \cite{8953352} datasets is provided in TABLE \ref{TAB:NonRef} respectively.
+The Average NIQE, Entropy, BRISQUE and PIQE are considered as non-reference parameters.
+Furthermore, the reference based parameter analysis in terms of average PSNR and SSIM is presented in Tables~\ref{TAB:ref3} to~\ref{tab:allinone} across benchmark datasets for various restoration tasks.
+Three types of methods or models are compared: \textbf{single task methods} that are specialized for a specific degradation such as haze, rain, or snow; \textbf{multi task and multi weather models} that are task-wise fine tuned and evaluated across multiple tasks; and \textbf{all in one} restoration models that are trained once on a combined dataset to handle diverse degradations including blur, noise, low light, and adverse weather within a unified framework.
+In Table~\ref{TAB:ref3} to Table~\ref{TAB:Ref1}, the first, second, and third partitions along rows correspond to single-task, multi-task/multi-weather, and all-in-one approaches respectively.

+\textbf{Dehazing on Image and Video Benchmarks (Tables~\ref{TAB:ref6}, ~\ref{TAB:ref4}, and ~\ref{TAB:ref5}):} results reveal a clear shift from prior-based and CNN-driven dehazing methods toward context-aware and generative architectures.
+On the Dense Haze dataset, traditional priors~\cite{5567108, wu2023ridcp} perform poorly, while CNN-based methods~\cite{li2017aod, Qin_Wang_Bai_Xie_Jia_2020, wu2021contrastive} show only limited gains.
+Transformer-based models~\cite{song2023vision, qiu2023mb, wang2022uformer, zamir2022restormer} further improve performance by leveraging global context, with diffusion-based approaches achieving the best results, led by Defusion \cite{Luo_2025_CVPR}.
+Similar trends are observed on the REVIDE benchmark, where temporally aware models~\cite{patil2022dual, galshetwar2024drfnet, galshetwar2024cross} outperform frame-based methods.
+On DAVIS 2016 and NYU Depth, depth and motion aware models~\cite{shao2020domain, galshetwar2023lrnet, galshetwar2024cross}, achieve the best balance between PSNR and SSIM.

+\textbf{Raindrop and Rain Removal (Tables~\ref{TAB:ref3} and ~\ref{TAB:ref7}):} summarize quantitative results for raindrop removal on AGAN Data and rain streak removal on the SPAD dataset.
+Early CNN based methods~\cite{eigen2013restoring, Qu_2019_CVPR, quan2021removing, quan2019deep, xiao2022image} provide steady improvements but remain limited in handling complex rain structures.
+Recent transformer based architectures~\cite{wang2022uformer, zamir2022restormer, zamir2021multi, purohit2021spatially, 10378504, Chen_2023_CVPR, tu2022maxim}, consistently achieve higher PSNR and SSIM by leveraging global context and long-range dependencies.
+Diffusion-based approaches~\cite{qian2018attentive, ozdenizci2023restoring, zhou2024adapt} further improve restoration quality, with AST-B achieving the best performance on both datasets.
+Overall, the results demonstrate a clear progression from convolutional designs to attention driven and generative models, highlighting the effectiveness of global context modeling for rain related restoration tasks.